BtsRifer/docker-containers/go_service/README.md

 ### About

 A container with a Go installation, including all dependencies specified in the `go.mod` file

 ### Run

+1. Navigate to the container's folder: `cd /go_service`.
-1. Execute in terminal: `docker compose up`
+2. Execute in terminal: `docker compose up`

 The following logs should appear, indicating that the container is properly set up: